Rescue buoy (Luftwaffe): Design of improved buoy

 The buoys were of square or hexagonal construction and had a floor space of about 4m² (43 square feet) with an 2.4m (8 feet) tall cabin rising above the float.
 On the upper deck of this cabin, there was an oval turret 1.8m (6 feet) high with a signal mast carrying a wireless antenna.
 Tube railings to which the distressed flyers could cling ran along the outer circumference below and above the water line.
 A ladder led up to the turret, in which there was a door opening into the cabin below.

-A 100m (320 feet) red and yellow striped rope anchored the buoy at a fixed location, but allowed a limited drift, thereby indicating the direction of the current to aircraft in distress.
+A 100 m red and yellow striped rope anchored the buoy but allowed a limited drift, thereby indicating the direction of the current to aircraft in distress.
 The buoy was painted light yellow above the water line, and red crosses against white oval backgrounds were painted on each side of the turret.